Frequently Asked Questions

-A. No. The condition of your drive will dictate the odds of succesful recovery.
+A. No. The condition of your drive will dictate the odds of successful recovery.
 There are too many variables to consider when answering this question.
-We take every possible precaution to increase the odds of succesful recovery.
+We take every possible precaution to increase the odds of successful recovery.

 Q. How long will my data recovery take?

 A. Depending on the nature of the problem with the device it may take anywhere from a few days to months to recover in the worst cases.
 Our technicians will be able to give you a better estimate at the time of consultation.